Blog Post: January 4, 2023

 A Composer’s Journey to Scott Joplin’s Treemonisha

 Treemonisha by Scott Joplin is a tale of a Black heroine who bucks tradition to lead her community into a new era of prosperity and empowerment.
-Joplin aspired to elevate Black music and share a guiding message of hope.
-Treemonisha follows traditional elements of opera yet embeds Black musical traditions such as spirituals and ragtime.
+Joplin’s opera follows traditional elements yet embeds Black musical traditions such as spirituals and ragtime.
 One critic hailed it as the first purely American opera at the time of its publication in 1911.
 The American Musician and Art Journal wrote:

 “It has sprung from our soil practically of its own accord.
 Its composer has focused his mind upon a single object, and with a nature wholly in sympathy with it has hewn an entirely new form of operatic art.
 Its production would prove an interesting and potent achievement, and it is to be hoped that sooner or later it will be thus honored.”

 Despite such a review, Joplin had to self-publish the opera after being turned down by several publishers.
-Joplin made three known attempts to stage Treemonisha, let alone concert stagings of certain excerpts, all to no avail.
-Six years after finishing Treemonisha, Joplin died without ever seeing his grand opera come to life.
+Joplin made three known attempts to stage Treemonisha and even tried concerts of excerpts, all to no avail.
+Six years after finishing his grand opera, Joplin died without ever seeing it come to life.